Effective Feedback: Key Elements to Keep in Mind

 1. Feedback in Time

 One of the most critical factors while giving effective feedback is timing.
-The feedback for a particular task will become meaningless if it is not given in due time.
-That is, if the feedback is not given in a timely manner, then that feedback is most likely to be ineffective.
+The feedback for a particular task will become meaningless if it is not shown in due time.
+If the feedback is not appropriate, then that feedback is most likely to be ineffective.

-So, feedback must be done within a time frame so that it has value and has a purpose at the same time.
-Do keep in mind that it should be actionable so that employees can work on it and make the best use of the provided feedback.
+So, feedback must be done within a time frame so that it has value and has a purpose.
+Do keep in mind that it should be actionable to work on it and make the best use of the provided feedback.

 2. The Deliverance of the feedback

 Feedback is only valid when it is meaningful to your employees.
 It should inspire your employees for their future tasks and not degrade their morale.
-Once you provide feedback that has an important message and a tone that showcases that you care for your employees, it becomes meaningful to them instantaneously.
+Once you provide feedback with an important message and good tone, it becomes meaningful to them.

 Not only does it encourage them to become better in their job, but they are more invested in the betterment of the organization.